GSA/plainlanguage.gov/_pages/about/history/index.md

 ## 2000s

 * The Bush administration did not have a formal plain language initiative, however a mandate for communicating clearly with the public was part of the Strategic Plan in a number of federal departments and agencies.
-Many agencies had strong, active plain-language programs in place.
+Many agencies had strong, active plain language programs in place.

 * Arthur Levitt, Chairman of the Securities and Exchange Commission at the time, was a champion of plain language and realized how critical it is for financial documents.
 The SEC's [Plain English Handbook](https://www.sec.gov/reportspubs/investor-publications/newsextrahandbookhtm.html) remains an excellent resource on plain language writing.